maikelboogerd/eventcore/README.md

 $ pip install eventcore
 ```

 The default installation includes a `DummyProducer` and `DummyConsumer` that can be used for testing or development environments.
+These dummy objects store everything in local memory, meaning the events are lost whenever the main process ends or restarts.

 **For production systems you should use either [Kafka](#feature---kafka) or [SQS](#feature---sqs) included in this library.**